Yorivel/Dynamic-Wardrobe/docs/priority-advanced.md

 ## How Matching Works

 Outfit names are split into words by any separator (spaces, slashes, dashes, etc.).
 Each word is checked against the current location name — the mod is flexible, so `badlands` in an outfit name matches `southbadlands` in the location, and vice versa.
+See [All Location Enums](location-enums.md) for the full list of location names the game reports.

 ## Separators